- ACRONYMS

 - 2. Reduction in airflow (≥ 50% from baseline) lasting at least 10 seconds with either a decrease in oxygen saturation of at least 3% or arousal from sleep

-- Obstructive apnea - an obstructive apnea is a total cessation of airflow lasting at least 10 seconds with persistent respiratory effort
+- Obstructive apnea - an obstructive apnea is total cessation of airflow lasting at least 10 seconds with persistent respiratory effort

 - Respiratory effort is measured using thoracic and abdominal inductance bands